ooreilly/cuda/latency-hidding/memory_bandwidth.md

 The GTX 2080 Ti has 352-bit wide memory bus.
 We convert the number of bits to bytes.
 Since 8 bits = 1 byte, the memory bus is 44 bytes wide.

 ## 3. Data transfer rate multiplier
-The GDDR multiplier determines the data transfer rate.
 The GTX 2080 Ti has GDDR6 memory, having double data transfer rate.
 The GDDR multiplier is therefore 2.